-NEW YORK (AP) — PepsiCo Inc. says it will no longer label its Naked juices as being “all natural,” after a lawsuit complained that the drinks contain ingredients that don’t fit that bill.
+NEW YORK (AP) — PepsiCo Inc. said it will no longer label its Naked juices as being “all natural,” after a lawsuit complained that the drinks contain ingredients that don’t fit that bill.

-The company, based in Purchase, New York, is also paying $9 million to settle the lawsuit.
+The company, based in Purchase, N.Y., also agreed to pay $9 million to settle the lawsuit.